emm-aah/honest_hours/README.md

 ![Goodbye Message](/documentation/images/goodbye_message.png)

-## Features which could be implented in the future
+## Features which could be implemented in the future

 - Creation of new employee page from the program without having to update the spreadsheet manually.
 This would need to be looked at further as there would be issues around whether
 - Quit button - work out how much the company owes you from holidays not taken and overtime owed.